estanislaocrivos/avr-c-template/README.md

 make
 ```

 Replace `atmega328p` and `16000000UL` with your target MCU and clock frequency as needed.
-The binaries will be generated in the `build` directory.
+The output binaries will be generated in the `build` directory.

 ## Flashing the target

 To flash the generated binary to your AVR microcontroller, you can use `avrdude`.
 The command will depend on your specific programmer and target MCU.
-Here is an example command:
+Here is an example command for flashing an ATmega2560 using an Arduino UNO as an ICSP programmer:

 ```bash
 avrdude -C /etc/avrdude.conf -v -V -p atmega2560 -c stk500v1 -P /dev/ttyACM1 -b 19200 -U flash:w:avr-c-template.hex:i
 ```

+You can find more information about `avrdude` and its options in the [AVRDUDE documentation](https://avrdudes.github.io/avrdude/).

 ## License